 In 2011, the Mauldin Cultural Center added an outdoor amphitheater.
-In January 2012, The Railroad Concert Series officially launched as part of our summer amphitheater programming with a sold out performance by Mac Arnold & Plate Full O’ Blues.
+In January 2012, The Railroad Concert Series officially launched as part of our summer amphitheater programming with a performance by Mac Arnold & Plate Full O’ Blues.
 Since then, more than 5,000 music lovers have attended the Railroad concerts and have traveled from as far as the Northeast to as close as our neighbors behind the Center.

 Today, the series features live performances by musicians offering up a heady mix of bluegrass, Americana and folk every Friday night in May.
 And the best part?
 All shows are FREE of charge.